-I currently hold the post of Genomics Experimental Officer in Brighton Genomics.
+I'm currently a Research Fellow at Brighton Genomics.
 Previously I managed the Functional Genomics Laboratory at the University of Surrey (for 13 years).

 I have co-authored more than 20 publications in the areas of genome organisation, transcriptomics and ChIP-chip using high density microarrays, mostly on Streptomyces bacteria.

 I have also been involved in several research projects where my major contribution was transcriptomic analysis of human sleep and human nutrition.
 More recently I have developed expertise in RNA-seq and ribosome profiling (Ribo-seq) using the Illumina NextSeq 500 platform.